Muhammad Qasim (footballer): Club career

+Ravi

+Qasim started his footballing career with Islamabad club Ravi FC.

+Khan Research Laboratories

-2007-10: Debut year, injuries & first league title
+2005–10: Debut year, injuries & first league title

-Qasim joined Khan Research Laboratories after conclusion of Geo Super League.
-He played his first national league game in 2007-08, where he ended the season on third position with KRL and scored 9 goals in 18 appearances.
+Qasim made his professional debut in 2005–06 Pakistan Premier League with Khan Research Laboratories.
+He ended the 2007-08 season on third position with KRL and scored 9 goals in 18 appearances.

+In 2007, Qasim won the inaugural season of Geo Super League with Islamabad United, scoring 3 goals in 6 appearances.

 Qasim missed the 2008-09 season due to a knee-injury.

-Qasim along with Khan Research Laboratories won their first ever league in 2009-10 after drawing 0-0 with Army on the final day of the league.
+Qasim along with Khan Research Laboratories won their first ever league in 2009-10, after drawing 0-0 with Army on the final day of the league.
 Both teams ended on 60 points each, with Khan Research Laboratories winning the league on goal differences.

 2010–2011: Vice captaincy

 Qasim was made club's vice-captain in the 2010-11 season.
 Qasim started his and KRL's season with a 2-0 victory against PAF, Qasim scored the opening goal in 37th minute.
 On 3 October 2010, Qasim scored his second goal of the season in the 6th minute, as KRL defeated Navy 2-0 in the game.
 Qasim netted his first hat-trick of the season in a 4-0 thumping of PEL scoring goals in 23rd, 33rd and 52nd minutes of the game, it marked as his ninth hat-trick of the career.
 On 3 December 2010, Qasim scored the only goal of the game against Afghan in the ninth minute.
 KRL defeated SSGC 3-0 with Qasim scoring second goal for the club in 54th after the left-winger Mehmood Khan broke the offside trap to assist the goal for him.
 On 12 December 2010, KRL defeated NBP 2-0 as Qasim scored goals in each half, scoring in 18th and 81st minutes respectively.

 Qasim ended the season as the top-scorer of KRL, scoring 11 goals in 30 games as KRL finished second in the table.